Frodriguez9/Photo-Organizer/README.md

 # photo-organizer

-A program that organizes photos by their location title
+A desktop program that organizes photos by their location title using regular expresions

 ## The purpose of the program is to:
 	•	Show my ability to use the os and sys modules in Python
 	•	Make a cool, functional program !
 XD

 ## Disclosure: